On the convergence of the normalized power sequence of spectral operators on Hilbert space: Introduction

 On another note, it is worth pointing out that although in \cite{stronger_form_yamamoto} the spectral radius formula is never used, and in fact, follows as a consequence of \cite[Theorem 3.8]{stronger_form_yamamoto}, in this article we make generous use of the spectral radius formula in our arguments.
 Fuglede's theorem (see \cite[Theorem I]{fuglede}) helps us in splitting the problem into two parts, one involving invertible spectral operators, and another involving spectral operators whose spectrum is contained in a small disc centred at the origin of $\C$.
 The argument is based on a careful analysis of the interplay of these parts.

-Let $\kM$ be a $II_1$ factor.\ In \cite[Theorem 8.1]{haagerup_schultz}, Haagerup and Schultz showed that for an operator in $\kM$, its normalized power sequence converges in the strong-operator topology and the spectral resolution of the limiting positive operator is described in terms of the so-called Haagerup-Schultz projections.
-An operator in $\kM$ is said to be SOT-quasinilpotent if its normalized power sequence converges to $0$ in the strong-operator topology.
+Let $\kM$ be a $II_1$ factor.\ In \cite[Theorem 8.1]{haagerup_schultz}, Haagerup and Schultz showed that the normalized power sequence of an operator in $\kM$ converges in the strong-operator topology and described the spectral resolution of the limiting positive operator in terms of the so-called Haagerup-Schultz projections.
+An operator in $\kM$ is said to be $\sot$-quasinilpotent if its normalized power sequence converges to $0$ in the strong-operator topology.
 In this context, Dykema and Krishnaswamy-Usha (\cite{Angles_HS}) identified an appropriate modification of the notion of spectrality called the UNZA property (uniformly non-zero angles property).
 An operator in $\kM$ is said to have the UNZA property if the angles between its Haagerup–Schultz projections are uniformly bounded away from zero.
-In \cite[Theorem 4.7-(ii)]{Angles_HS}, it is noted that every operator in $\kM$ with the UNZA property has a decomposition of the form $D+Q$ where $D$ is a scalar-type operator and $Q$ is a SOT-quasinilpotent operator such that $DQ=QD$.
+In \cite[Theorem 4.7-(ii)]{Angles_HS}, it is noted that every operator in $\kM$ with the UNZA property has a decomposition of the form $D+Q$ where $D$ is a scalar-type operator and $Q$ is a $\sot$-quasinilpotent operator such that $DQ=QD$.
 In \cite[Example 5.1]{Angles_HS}, an example is given of an operator in $\kM$ which is {\bf not} spectral in the sense of Dunford.

 Interestingly, the path in \cite{Angles_HS} is in the opposite direction to the one in this article.
-There, one starts with the Haagerup-Schultz theorem about SOT-convergence of the normalized power sequence of operators in $\kM$, and uses its consequences to establish the `spectrality' of a large class of operators in $\kM$ (the operators with UNZA property), whereas we start with the spectrality of an operator and use it to prove the norm-convergence of its normalized power sequence.
+There, one starts with the Haagerup-Schultz theorem about $\sot$-convergence of the normalized power sequence of operators in $\kM$, and uses its consequences to establish the `spectrality' of a large class of operators in $\kM$ (the operators with UNZA property), whereas we start with the spectrality of an operator and use it to prove the norm-convergence of its normalized power sequence.